Mrrm2/Comms-User-Guide/docs/gettingStarted.md

-# Getting Started With Git
+# Getting Started With Git and GitHub

 !!!
 Warning "Prerequisites"